The following is according to AMTA (American Music Therapy Association):

 Who is qualified to practice music therapy?

 Persons who complete one of the approved college music therapy curricula (including an internship) are then eligible to sit for the national examination offered by the Certification Board for Music Therapists.
 Music therapists who successfully complete the independently administered examination hold the music therapist-board certified credential (MT-BC).
+All Music Therapy Services of Austin therapists are board certified.

 Is there research to support music therapy?